 Dearest Reader, Let me take you on a little tour of high society in this most elegant of cities…

 Many of the outdoor town scenes for Series 1 of the Netflix Regency romance hit Bridgerton were filmed in Bath, in south-west England.
-You can read more about the filming, with a comprehensive list of locations, in my article: Bridgerton locations in Bath: the ultimate guide.
+You can read more about the filming, with a comprehensive list of locations, in my article: Bridgerton locations in Bath: the ultimate guide, or get a peek at the latest location filming in my post Bridgerton Series 3 filming in Bath.
 Watched the series, read about the Bath settings and want to explore in person?
-I’ve designed this Bridgerton walking tour around my hometown so you can see all the principal Bath filming locations in one scenic walk.
+I’ve designed this Bridgerton Bath walking tour around my hometown so you can see all the principal Bath filming locations in one scenic walk.
 I’ve included some specific episode and time references for fans who would like to watch scene highlights on their phone while visiting the actual location.

 Bridgerton walk practicalities